islam-aminul/file-organizer/README.md

 - **Configurable Everything**: JSON configuration for all directory names and settings
 - **Motion Photos Detection**: Automatic detection and organization of iPhone/Samsung Motion Photos
 - **Short Video Classification**: Duration-based detection and separate organization of short videos
+- **Screenshot Detection**: Automatic detection and organization of screenshots with configurable patterns
+- **Skip Unknown Files**: Option to skip unknown file types instead of organizing them
 - **Skip Patterns**: Ignore files by extensions, patterns, or directory paths
 - **Detailed Logging**: Comprehensive error and operation logs in `zensort-logs/` directory
 - **Status Reports**: JSON and TXT reports with statistics stored in `zensort-logs/` folder